derail-valley-modding/custom-car-loader/README.md

 ## Car Creation

-Content authors can find a [guide to car creation](https://github.com/katycat5e/DVCustomCarLoader/wiki) in the Wiki.
+Content authors can find a [guide to car creation](https://foxden.cc/articles/read/car-loader) on the FoxDen website.

 ## Improving CCL